Meet Jamie Wood, Senior Communication Strategist at Sticky…

-Get to know Jamie Wood, Head of PR and Communications Services at Sticky.
-He talks about what approach brands should take with their communications strategy during Covid-19, how to apply thinking first for any marketing campaign, his proudest career moment while working at Sky News, and much more...
+Get to know Jamie Wood, Senior Communication Strategist at Sticky.
+He talks about what approach brands should take with their communications strategy, how to apply thinking first for any marketing campaign, his proudest career moment while working at Sky News, and much more…

 Don’t say anything until you’re really sure what it is you want to say.